Close

 • Lofty costs: London is one of the most expensive places on the planet.
 One of the perks of digital nomad life is being able to save money by living in affordable placesβ€”but you won’t be doing that in London.

 • It can be stupidly hard to find a place to live: as you’ll learn, this is one of the most consistently-frustrating parts of living the city.
-But here’s some good news: a serviced apartment or a serviced flat can quickly solve that tricky dilemma.
+But here’s some good news: a serviced apartment or a furnished flat can quickly solve that tricky dilemma.

 • Visas: we’ve covered this in depth next.
 But the UK doesn’t make it easy for some would-be relocators seeking a new life in the nation.
 Joining the other digital nomads in London is appealing… but for some, reaching the place might not be swift or simple.